myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170525090412/Multi-Tenant-3.png" width="660" height="483" alt="Multi tenant Add User 2"><br/><br/></p>

-After gathering the information required to create a new User, we can then use the Cayenne API to create a new user.
+After gathering the information required to create a new User, we can then use the Cayenne REST API to create a new user.
 Let's examine how this is accomplished.

 ```
-Dev to provide example of creating a new User and assigning permissions using Cayenne API.
+Dev to provide example of creating a new User and assigning permissions using Cayenne REST API.
 ```

 ##### Managing existing users

 After creating some Users, we need to be able to manage them.
 Let’s take a look at an example *Users* screen.
 From this screen you can see a list of existing users and we can manage the existing user from here.
-Let's see how these tasks are accomplished using the Cayenne API.
+Let's see how these tasks are accomplished using the Cayenne REST API.

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170525090259/Multi-Tenant-1.png" width="660" height="290" alt="Multi tenant manage Users screen"><br/><br/></p>